 Raid - This is sorta, kinda a rip-off of the house level in Battlefield 3.
 This isn't quite as confusing (or as large), but it's fun to blow up cars and break windows in a house.
 Also, beware of the giant pool, especially if you find yourself in a capture the flag situation.

-Slums - This is pretty enormous map that features a giant fountain in the middle, where my ass has been handed to me multiple times.
+Slums - This is a pretty enormous map that features a giant fountain, where my ass was handed to me multiple times.
 It's mostly a flat map, but it has plenty of buildings and corners to hide around.

 Standoff - I played Capture the Flag many times on this map.
 It has multiple levels in buildings to catch unsuspecting victims in.
 It's not a huge map, but it's got some depth when needed.
 Watch for folks on roofs with this one.